DaxicekGames/YT-DL/README.md

 `pip install ffmpeg`
 `pip install ffmpeg-python`

-It's important to run the program directly from the command line using `python ytdl.py` or `python3 ytdl.py`.
+It's important to run the program using "RUN.bat" or directly from the command line using `python ytdl.py` or `python3 ytdl.py`.
 Without that FFmpeg won't work properly!